adanay/ParetoTracer/README.md

 -	**`PlotAxesPartition1, PlotAxesPartition2`**: Breaks the Figure window into an **`m-by-n`** matrix of small axes.
 By default, it is **`(1 x 2)`**, i.e., one partition for the objective space and another partition for the decision space.
 -	**`PlotPSAxesInd, PlotPFAxesInd`**: Indices of the axes where the PS and the PF will be plotted.
 0 means that they are not plotted.
 By default, they are 2 and 1 respectively.
 -	**`PlotPSDims, PlotPFDims`**: Respectively the dimensions of the PS and PF to be plotted.
 By default they are both **`1 : 3`**.

+## Packages
+### pt
+pt is the main package.
+It contains the functions pt.trace and pt.minimize.

+### fd
+The finite differences implementation can be found in this package.
+The main functions are fd.jacobian and fd.hessian.
+### qn
+The Quasi-Newton related algorithms are placed into this package.
+The main functions are qn.bfgs and qn.bfgsmodchol which performs the BFGS update on the Cholesky factors.

+### mop
+This package contains the implementation of several benchmark problems.
+The problems are organized into sub-packages by benchmark name.
+See the next figure.

+Each file represents a problem builder, i.e., they return handles to the objective functions, derivatives, constraints, etc. depending on the case.
+In other words, they build the parameters necessary to call pt.trace and pt.minimize.
+Note that pt.trace and pt.minimize have no dependency to the problem builders.
+The user can develop their objective functions, derivative, and other parameters completely isolated from this package.
+See one example on how to use the problem builders: n = 3;
+nobj = 2;

+% Obtaining the test function handles.
+[objfun, lb, ub, lincon, nonlcon, multfun, sizes, opts] = mop.wfg.wfg9({n, nobj});

+% desired step in obj space
+opts.PCStepObj = 0.1;

+% Calling the Pareto Tracer (PT) continuation algorithm. x0 = [0 0 0];

+[result, stats, EXITFLAG] = pt.trace(objfun, x0, [], lb, ub, lincon, nonlcon, multfun, opts);

+### scells
+PT comes with the implementation of a data structure described in [Reference here].
+This data structure is utilized to keep track of the part of the optimal manifold that is already computed and is based on a subdivision of the search space into boxes.
+The only difference of our approach to the one in [Reference here] is that we construct the partition in objective space and not in parameter space.
+See the figure below obtained by calling x_trace.exact.misc.quad_n100_nobj3.
+The option PCDrawCells must be set to true to obtain this kind of plot.

+### x_min and x_trace
+These packages are designed to group several ready-to-use examples.
+See the section Ready-to-use Examples. eval and val
+The eval package contains helper functions related to the evaluation of objective functions, constrains, derivatives, and multiply functions coming from the user.
+On the other hand, the val package groups validation-related functions.

+### utils
+Finally, the utils package gathers several helper functions of general purposes that do not fit into any of the other packages.